Amazon to allow US customers to pay with Venmo - NewsBreak

 The option to pay with Venmo will be available for select Amazon.com customers beginning on Tuesday, the e-commerce giant said in a news release.
 By Black Friday — the day after Thanksgiving — it will be available nationally.

-Venmo is largely known for peer-to-peer transactions, but it has been expanding its offering to allow payments to businesses.Lawsuit against L’Oreal and 4 other cosmetic companies, alleges chemical hair straighteners can cause uterine cancer
+Venmo is largely known for peer-to-peer transactions, but it has been expanding its offering to allow payments to businesses.Incoming WPD police chief lays out list of top priorities

 Earlier this month, Amazon held its second major sales event this year for its Prime members, the first time the company offered such discounts twice in one year.
 The retail behemoth did not reveal how much revenue it pulled from the event, but some estimates showed it saw lower sales .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.